redpanda-data/redpanda/docs/www/scala-example.md

 The ratePerSecond is Int that tells us how many records of type Person we are going to produce per second.

-Here we use Java Faker to produce fictitious data, it is a tool that generates Birth Dates and IP addresses, all valid but fictitious.
+Here we use Java Faker to produce fictitious data, it is a tool that generates birthdates and IP addresses, all valid but fictitious.
 It can be customized to produce data according to a region or language.

 Replace the `// 3. main() method` comment with the following code: